In the guide

 Broadly speaking, the law requires that goods are safe when they are supplied, including in rented accommodation.

-Specific checks are not normally required by law for other products - such as furniture and glazing - but you still have to ensure they are safe under the law, and the best way to do that is to get them tested.
+Specific checks are not normally required by law for other products - such as furniture, electrical items and glazing - but you still have to ensure they are safe under the law, and the best way to do that is to get them tested.

 Anyone who lets residential furnished accommodation (such as houses, flats, bedsits, holiday homes, caravans and boats) as a business activity.
 This includes letting agents, estate agents and private landlords.
 Landlords are not the only people who may be liable if goods supplied with the tenancy are not of the standard required by law.